Will AI Take My Job? A Practical 2025 Guide

 - Product managers, researchers, facilitators

-- Brand & content strategists, creative leads
+- Brand and content strategists, creative leads

 How “Human” Is Your Job?
-(4-Factor Check)
+A 4-Factor Exposure Check

 Score your day from 1–5 on each dimension.
 If your total is 12+, exposure is likely manageable.